mike-thompson-day8/cljsbuild-none-test-seed/README.md

 ```
 lein cljsbuild auto test
 ```
-Or, using the alias (see the end of project.clj):
+Or, instead of the command above, you could use the alias (see the end of project.clj):
 ```
 lein auto-test
 ```